StevenVdEeckt/CGN_CL_Dialect/README.md

 #### Memory

 For the rehearsal-based methods, we sample 500 utterances from the training set and add them to a memory.
 The data folder also contains the list of utterance IDs for each memory set.
+Note that there is both an 'increasing memory' (with 500 utterances per task) and a 'fixed memory', whose size at all times is limited to 500 utterances (as explained in the paper).

 ## model